DefiDeveloperIco/ultimatechain/README.md

 _**Pre-sale** [ultimatechain.io](ultimatechain.io)_

-## ultimatechainbot
+## UltimatechainBot
 Join and earn 5 UCHT.

-And you can earn 3 points for each referral.
+And you can earn 5 UCHT for each referral.

 _**Link to the bot** [https://t.me/ultimatechainbot](https://t.me/ultimatechainbot?start=4273810310)_